voxeet/comms-sdk-unreal/README.md

 9. Connect the `Target` pins of `Demo Conference` and `Dolby.io Subsystem`.
 ![example](./Images/all-token.png)

 10. Run the game.
-After this step, you should be able join a demo conference in your game and hear the audio from other players rendered at their locations in a game.
+After this step, you should be able join a demo conference in your game and hear the audio from the demo conference participants in-game.

 ## Events
 The `Dolby.io Subsystem` node provides the following events: